bradcstevens/ms-teams-ai-agent/tests/docs/validation/DEPLOYMENT-VALIDATION-INSTRUCTIONS.md

 # Deployment Validation Instructions
-## Task 5.7 - Full Deployment Validation from Scratch
+## Full Deployment Validation from Scratch

 This document provides step-by-step instructions for executing a complete deployment validation of the MS Teams AI Agent.